Taisei-dev/bus-lader/README.md

 This project assumes database,so must be installed separately.
 Tools to setup database will come soon.
 The data source to be used can be changed by editing lib/constants.json.
-MAPBOX_ACCESS_TOKEN and POSTGRES_URL must be specified as environment variables.
+NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN and DATABASE_URL must be specified as environment variables.

 ## Technology used